Emergency Psychiatry Services at Mount Sinai

 Treating a Range of Psychiatric Disorders

-Approximately 50 percent of the patients we evaluate in the Psychiatric Emergency Room are admitted to one of our inpatient psychiatry units.
-The Mount Sinai Hospital provides two general adult psychiatry units, one geriatric psychiatry unit, one MICA/dual diagnosis unit, and a child and adolescent psychiatry unit.
-The other 50 percent of patients are stabilized and discharged back to the community—either in continued care with a previous psychiatrist or with recommendations and/or arrangements made for follow-up with a new psychiatric provider.
+Approximately one third of the patients we evaluate in the Psychiatric Emergency Room are admitted to one of our inpatient psychiatry units.
+The Mount Sinai Hospital provides one general adult psychiatry unit and one geriatric psychiatry unit.
+The other two thirds of patients are stabilized and discharged back to the community—either in continued care with a previous psychiatrist or with recommendations and/or arrangements made for follow-up with a new psychiatric provider.
 It is important to note that it is not our practice to prescribe routine medications from the Psychiatric Emergency Room; instead we believe that a patient’s regular physician is the most appropriate person to provide pharmaceutical therapies.

 Providing Specialized Emergency Care